In The Desert

 Kofa Wildlife Refuge

 To go from South to North in the desert -- You leave the paved road (Rt.
 95) at Stone Cabin.
-A small store with toilets, sodas, etc. This is a historic site and has been here for a long time, and well known locally.
+This is a historic site and has been here for a long time, and well known locally.
 The trip begins in an Easterly direction on King Valley Rd. (gravel road).
 The Kofa Wildlife Refuge covers a very large area.
-Check with the NPS to make sure these routes are open, it's your responsiblity, as road openings change.
+Check with the U.S. Fish & Wildlife Service to make sure these routes are open, it's your responsiblity, as road openings change.

 Download the Garmin GPS track HERE

 This part of the desert gets more rain so it's greener here and the cactus are in good shape.
 The Ocotillo were showing their leaves when we were here.
 Also a lot of the hills were green with new grass.
 Bet the animals were loving it!

 This trip -- if you follow the GPS track provided -- is 107 miles from Stone Cabin back to the highway again, so plan on a long day!
 The mesa in the photo to the left is Kofa Butte.

 After a couple of hours into the trip you'll get to Engesser Pass.
 This trip, although fairly easy is not for the lone explorer.
 We only saw 2 other vehicles on the whole trip and they were lost!
 Stop at one of the information kiosk and pick up a map, they are very helpful.